 How the tests work

 Students will be issued from school the LFD test kits which enable self-testing from home.
-Full instruction on how to use the kit will also be given to you.
-These instructions replace the ones that are included within the pack.
-Each pack contains 3 LFD tests.
+Full instructions on how to use the kit are included within the pack.

 Please read the “How to log a result” sheet for further assistance on logging results.

 Once you understand the testing process and read the privacy notice, if you choose to participate, you are committing to your child self-administering the test and providing the results.
 You should ensure that you provide your child’s results (positive, negative or void) to NHS Test and Trace via the self-report gov.uk page.
 Results should also be shared with the Academy to support local contact tracing.
 Log your result with the Academy here.

 Participation in testing is voluntary.
 Students who decline to participate can still attend school if not symptomatic.
 Kits will only be issued to those students who consented to the in-school testing.
 If your child decides they no longer wish to be tested please let us know, so we can remove them from our lists.
 Equally, if your child did not participate in testing in school, but now wants a home test kit please let us know.
 Students who decline to participate in this testing programme should follow the usual national guidelines on self-isolation and anyone should get tested if they show symptoms.